All right, this roundup and information overload hour.

 And here's the principle.

-How so um uh okay, I will give you an answer.
+Okay, I will give you an answer.

-And I I remember it wasn't fun.
+And I remember it wasn't fun.

 And here's the principle for me.

-The guys that pay a fortune for beer distributorships that that the truck drivers and the guys that work in Anheuser Busch factories, uh, not one of those people had anything to do with the Dylan Mulvaney issue.
+The principle is the guys that you just mentioned that you're kind of dismissing, if you don't mind me being frank, the guys that pay a fortune for beer distributorships, that the truck drivers and the guys that work in Anheuser-Busch factories, not one of those people had anything to do with the Dylan Mulvaney issue.

-And the big picture is Anheuser Busch does have a history of doing very, very generous, patriotic things for our veterans and for other groups.
+And the big picture is Anheuser-Busch does have a history of doing very, very generous, patriotic things for our veterans and for other groups.

 I mean, tens and tens of millions of dollars.